spaceape/libemc/README.md

 ## 2.5.
 Controllers and Layers

-Controllers are a subset of EMC stages which provide a services to the _controlling device(s)_ through the command line interface.
+Controllers are a subset of EMC stages which provide a services to the _agent(s)_ through the command line interface.
 Each controller extends the base protocol with an unique set of commands through which it can be interacted with, called a _Layer_.